 Participants came from St. Mary’s Church (Norwalk), St. Thomas Aquinas Church (Fairfield), St. Rose of Lima (Newtown), The Cathedral Parish (Bridgeport), and five students from Saint Catherine Academy.

-Each year, Saint Catherine Center offers the opportunity for individuals with special needs to receive one or more Sacraments of Initiation outside the typical faith formation program.
-Gail Milkosky, Director of Parish & Community Support for the Center, worked with Directors of Religious Education throughout the Diocese to coordinate preparation and participation.
+Each year, Saint Catherine Center offers the opportunity for individuals with special needs to receive the Sacraments of Initiation outside the typical faith formation program.
+Center staff worked with parents and Directors of Religious Education throughout the Diocese to coordinate preparation and participation.

 In addition to promoting inclusion of people with special needs in parish life, Saint Catherine Center for Special Needs serves as a resource across the Diocese to help families with the process of preparing their special needs children and young adults to receive the Sacraments of Baptism, First Holy Communion, and Confirmation.
 We are available to advise families and Directors of Religious Education about accommodations or modifications that might be needed.
 Call 203-540-5381 for more information.